KCreate/charly-vm/Readme.md

 ## Teaching Features

 Via the executable arguments, you can make the charly compiler print out various data structures that are being produced during the compilation phase.
+Notice: the performance numbers in the screenshots are achieved by the development build.

 ```javascript
 func greet(n) {